leomil72/swRTC/README.txt

 VERSION HISTORY

+2016/02/21 - v.
+1.2.5: fixed a bug into the deltaT arithmetics that leads to double count the computation.
 2016/02/14 - v.
 1.2.4: updated to use with latest Arduino IDE branches (>=1.6.7)
 2016/02/14 - v.
 1.2.3: fixed the type of the prototype of the function setClockWithTimestamp 2016/01/09 - v.
 1.2.2: fixed a bug in the timestamp code that returned a wrong value until february, 29th for leap year